What is Green Games?

 Get ready to earn some points!

-- For each event you host, you’ll earn the number of points specified in the chart above, along with +2 points per resident in attendance!
+- For each event you host, you’ll earn the number of points specified in the nearby Green Games chart, along with +2 points per resident in attendance!

 - Earn 5 points per program by sending photos of your event to firstname.lastname@example.org

 - Stay tuned for details on special CONTESTS!